QubesOS/qubes-doc/QubesBuilder.md

 If you want to somehow modify sources, you can also do it, here are some basic steps:

-1. Download qubes-builder as described above (if you want to use marmarek's branches, you should also download qubes-builder from his repo - replace 'joanna' with 'marmarek' in above git clone command)
+1. Download qubes-builder as described above (if you want to use marmarek's branches, you should also download qubes-builder from his repo - replace 'QubesOS' with 'marmarek' in above git clone command)
 2. Edit builder.conf (still the same as above), some useful additions:
-    -   As time of writing this, the default is fc15, but latest supported is fc17, so switch to newer one

-        {% highlight trac-wiki %}
-        DISTS_VM="fc17"
-        {% endhighlight %}

-    -   You can also set GIT\_SUBDIR="marmarek" to use my repo instead of "mainstream" - it contains newer (but less tested) versions
+    -   You can also set GIT\_PREFIX="marmarek/qubes-" to use my repo instead of "mainstream" - it contains newer (but less tested) versions

 1. Download unmodified sources

-    {% highlight trac-wiki %}
     make get-sources
-    {% endhighlight %}

 1.  **Make your modifications here**

 1. Build the Qubes
-     `make qubes` actually is just meta target which build all required components in correct order
+     `make qubes` actually is just meta target which build all required components in correct order.
+List of components is configured in builder.conf.
+You can also check the current value at the end of `make help`, or using `make build-info`.

-    {% highlight trac-wiki %}
-    grep ^qubes: Makefile
-    qubes: get-sources xen core kernel gui addons docs template kde-dom0 installer qubes-manager dom0-updates sign-all
-    {% endhighlight %}

 > `get-sources` is already done, so continue with the next one.
 You can skip `sign-all` if you've disabled signing
 >